 As an importer of record in many exotic species like Genuine Mahogany, Teak, and Ipe; J. Gibson McIlvain is acutely aware of the stigma attached to rainforest wood species and the spectre of global warming that looms over our industry.
 The facts are that deforestation is not a result of the lumber import trade, but in many cases caused by the disruption of it.
 Additionally, regulation by local, federal, international, and corporate entities provides a clear provenance of the lumber from forest to lumber yard that can be tracked, verified for sustainability, and monitored for trends.
-Over the next few weeks, this blog will examine the lumber import trade and tackle this assumption that what we do is hurting our forests and our environment.
+Over the next few weeks, this blog will examine the lumber import trade and tackle this assumption that what we, as a lumber importer, do is hurting our forests and our environment.

 Logging Bans Cause Deforestation

-Remember when flat screen televisions first came on the market and the higher costs were being spun in many way to encourage buyers?
+Remember when flat screen televisions first came on the market, and the higher costs were being spun in many way to encourage buyers?
 One particular point was the lower energy consumption and green nature of their components as compared to the cathode ray tube set.
-Government regulations also started to grant incentives for users to ditch their CRT sets and go “green”.
-Flat screens became the new aesthetic and the CRT market melted away faster than a snowball at the equator.
+Government regulations also started to grant incentives for users to ditch their CRT sets and go “green.”
+Flat screens became the new aesthetic, and the CRT market melted away faster than a snowball at the equator.
 Plenty was published about the environmental hazards of the inner workings of a CRT monitor and how to properly dispose of them.
-The reality is that in the eye of the owners their 36″ CRT behemoth was essentially worthless, took up space, and was a nuisance.
+The reality is that in the eye of the owners, their 36″ CRT behemoth was essentially worthless, took up space, and was a nuisance.
 Was proper disposal protocol observed?
 Probably not.
 When an item has little to no value, it is discarded as quickly and easily as possible.
-Today many cracked CRT monitors are sitting in our landfills and dumps leaching toxins into our soil.
+Today, many cracked CRT monitors are sitting in our landfills and dumps leaching toxins into our soil.

 Okay, I’ll admit this is not a perfect analogy as it is a case of one product becoming obsolete.
 The fact that the obsolete product was discarded haphazardly despite warnings of the hazards associated with it is the key point to consider.